 Meanwhile, CCTV cameras are becoming more adaptable to our everyday needs.
 Cloud storage is completely changing the way we store, process, and review video data.
-Storing footage on remote servers, this introduces a number of perks for those wanting to upgrade their security systems.
+Storing footage on remote servers introduces a number of perks for those wanting to upgrade their security systems.
 It can remove the need for expensive proprietary hardware along with the costs of maintaining them.
-For more information, here’s everything you need to know about cloud CCTV storage.
+For more information, here’s an expert's guide to cloud CCTV storage.

 Finally, it’s important to consider other integration opportunities.
 Smart building solutions can help with occupancy monitoring, fire safety, and creating a better working environment through the automation of heating and cooling.

 It's Time to Integrate Your Access Control & CCTV

 Smart integration between systems is the future of security.
 Upgrading or installing new systems may come at a cost, though the convenience and effectiveness can far outweigh your initial investment.